Vernon Guy: Life and career

 One day at the Club Caravan, bandleader Ike Turner's vocalist Jimmy Thomas introduced Johnson and Guy to Turner, who at the recommendation of Ikette Robbie Montgomery, asked Guy and Johnson to join the Ike & Tina Turner Revue.
 Turner went home with Guy to ask his mother and grandmother permission for him to tour.
 Initially Guy sang backup in the revue, but after a few weeks on the road, Guy and Johnson recorded their first records for Turner at his home in East St. Louis.
 Guy released his first record on Turner's label Teena Records in 1963.
 The revue toured at a grueling pace.
 He was getting fed up with doing roadie work, and while in Fort Smith, Arkansas for a gig he discovered that he was owed royalties.
 He left the revue without informing Turner and returned to St. Louis.
 After a few days, he was contacted by Jimmy Thomas who told him Turner wanted him back.
 Guy rejoined the revue in Detroit.
 After returning, Guy and Johnson were featured more.
 They recorded together as Vernon & Stacy, releasing the single "The Hunter And The Rabbit" / "My Life Time Love" on Turner's label Sonja Records in 1963.

 Weary of the touring and in love with a girl back home, Guy left the revue in 1964.
 In St. Louis, he returned to Benny Sharp, forming the Sharpees.
 They signed to George Leaner's One-derful Records based in Chicago and released their first single, "Do the 45," which was a modest hit in 1965.
 The band released a few more singles and continued to perform through the 1970s with changing lineups.
 In 1978, Sharp quit performing and turned to religion.
-1985, Guy briefly revived the Sharpees with Johnson which included Guy's nephew Paul Grady in the band.
+In 1985, Guy briefly revived the Sharpees with Johnson which included Guy's nephew Paul Grady in the band.
 After their dissolution, Guy continued to perform primarily as a solo artist around St. Louis.
 He still performed with Johnson occasionally as well as musicians Bennie Smith and Johnnie Johnson.